fabrz/react-boilerplate/readme.md

 * .editorcofig (it defines some basic rules for sass, php, js, json etc etc)
 * .eslintrc (it uses the AirBnb rules, it throws errors when writing ES6 code in your sublime file and when compiling with webpack)
 * .stylelintrc (it uses the AirBnb rules, it throws errors when writing sass in your sublime file and when compiling with webpack)

-# Installation

-## Prerequisites

-Make sure you have `yarn` installed globally and your version of `node` is at least `6.9.1` and you `npm` version at least `4.0.2`.

-### Configure the app using ExpressJS:

-* Run make install
-* Run make start.
-A list of available servers will appear in your terminal.
-Visit one of those to see the app.

-### Configure the app using vagrant:

-* Update your Homestead yaml file.
-* Update your hosts.
-* Provision you homestead.
-* Run `make install` and visit the url you've setup in your yaml file.

-## Watching

-Run `make webpack-watch`

 # Contribute